JuliaImages/juliaimages.github.io/docs/src/tutorials/quickstart.md

 using ImageCore, ImageShow, FixedPointNumbers
 ```

-In JuliaImages, by default all images are displayed assuming that 0
+In JuliaImages, images are displayed assuming by default that 0
-means "black" and 1 means "white" or "saturated" (the latter applying
-to channels of an RGB image).
+means "black" and 1 means "white" (or "saturated" for an RGB image).

-Perhaps surprisingly, **this 0-to-1 convention applies even when the
-intensities are encoded using only 8-bits per color channel**.
-JuliaImages
+Importantly, this applies **even for intensities encoded as 8-bit integers** which themselves range
+from 0 to 255 (not from 0 to 1).
+This is made possible with the special number type `N0f8` which
-uses a special type, `N0f8`, that interprets an 8-bit "integer" as if it had
-been scaled by 1/255, thus encoding values from 0 to 1 in 256 steps.
+interprets an 8-bit "integer" as if it had been scaled by 1/255, encoding values from 0 to 1 in 256 steps.

-`N0f8` numbers (standing for **N**ormalized, with **0** integer bits and
+The name `N0f8` stands for **N**ormalized, with **0** integer bits and
-**8** **f**ractional bits) obey standard mathematical rules, and can be
-added, multiplied, etc. There are types like `N0f16` for working with 16-bit
+**8** **f**ractional bits.
+There are other types like `N0f16` for working with 16-bit
 images (and even `N2f14` for images acquired with a 14-bit camera, etc.).

 ```@repl fixedpoint